Best Of17 min read

 Join SoFi

-SoFi Automated Investing is the cleanest, simplest entry on this list.
-No management fees, $1 minimum, and automatic rebalancing.
-It's built for the investor who wants to set up a diversified portfolio in about 10 minutes and genuinely never think about it again.
-SoFi's broader ecosystem — banking, loans, insurance — adds meaningful value if you're already a SoFi customer, since they layer in member perks across products.
+SoFi Automated Investing might be the simplest option here.
+Zero management fees, $1 minimum, automatic rebalancing.
+It's built for the investor who wants to set up a diversified portfolio in 10 minutes and genuinely forget about it.
+And if you're already using SoFi for banking or loans, the perks layer nicely across all their products.

-Look, here's the honest take on SoFi: the portfolio construction is solid but not sophisticated.
+But here's the honest assessment: the portfolio construction is solid but not fancy.
 No tax-loss harvesting.
-Limited customization.
-The portfolios use SoFi's own ETFs plus third-party funds, and while they're competently built, they're not winning any awards for optimization.
-For a beginner with under $10,000?
-It's excellent.
+Portfolio customization is limited.
+SoFi uses its own ETFs plus some third-party funds, and while they're competently constructed, they're not winning awards for optimization.
+For someone starting with under $10,000?
+Excellent choice.
 For a $200,000 passive portfolio?
-You should probably look elsewhere.
+You probably want something else.

 Key Features: